 2014 Transition and Implementation

-- February 2015 – Law Library move begins with the relocation of journals requiring local storage to Stauffer Library, and journals requiring off-site storage to interim onsite storage
+- First floor of Lederman Law Library turned over to Faculty of Law and renovations of law library begin with relocation of journals requiring local storage to Stauffer Library, and journals requiring off-site storage to interim onsite storage.

 - Significant renovations to Douglas Library including relocation of the music collection to Stauffer Library, creation of the Schulich-Woolf Rare Book Collection Reading Room in the W. D. Jordan Rare Books & Special Collections and addition of new study tables, carrels and lounge seating.